 What the NASDAQ Is Saying About Retail Declines

-It’s made national news, the NASDAQ is reporting decreased revenue for the retail space with the likes of JC Penny and Kohl’s being hit the hardest and it’s leaving many to ask their building permit expediter: what is the NASDAQ really saying with these decreases?
-I get these questions for two main reasons: 1) I literally wrote an article about the retail decline being a myth and 2) fear that their projects, aka hopes for a future upturn in profit, won’t be approved by cities.
+It’s made national news: the NASDAQ is reporting decreased revenue for the retail space with the likes of JC Penny and Kohl’s being hit the hardest.
+This is leaving many to ask their building permit expediter: what is the NASDAQ really saying with these decreases?
+I get these questions for two main reasons: 1) I wrote an article about the retail decline being a myth and 2) fear that their projects, aka hopes for a future upturn in profit, won’t be approved by cities.
 Let me answer the first objection first: the retail decline is a myth.
-I will get into what the NASDAQ actually means this time around for retailers in this article, but the most important thing to remember is retail has been and always will be a profitable industry and the hard learned lessons we learned are still important.
+I will get into what the NASDAQ actually means this time around for retailers in this article, but the most important thing to remember is retail has been and always will be a profitable industry and the lessons we learn are still important.

 Let’s start with breaking down what the NASDAQ actually means with these reports of a decrease: these decreases don’t actually reflect the present but actually information from over 2 quarters ago, additionally, decreases are being reported by companies that have been struggling for at least the last five years.
 Okay so, let’s look at the companies that are prophesying doom and gloom.